 The spine is, well, the backbone of our bodies.
 If you’ve ever thrown out your back or had a crick in your neck, you know even minor injuries to your back can be painful and disrupt your daily activities.
-More serious injuries, like a herniated disc, or chronic conditions, like arthritis, can drastically affect our quality of life.
+More severe injuries, like a herniated disc, or chronic conditions, like arthritis, can drastically affect our quality of life.

 Causes of Back & Neck Pain

 Back and neck pain is one of the leading causes of disability in developed nations.
 The risk for pain and injury to the back or neck is present in most occupations due to improper form and posture, whether they are primarily sitting or standing occupations.
-Many sports, especially high-contact sports, present higher risk for acute injury and pain developed from overuse.
+Many sports, especially high-contact sports, present a higher risk for acute injury and pain developed from overuse.
 There are many causes, and a few main types of back and neck pain include:

 Incorrect Posture & Overuse

 Back pain is often caused by incorrect posture, whether from standing or sitting.
-Many individuals who primarily sit during their workday don’t have proper back support in their seating, whether it’s an office chair or vehicle seat.
-Sitting incorrectly or in chairs not properly adjusted for an individual’s height can take a toll on the back and neck, causing pain.
+Many individuals who primarily sit during their workday don’t have proper back support in their seating, whether it’s an office chair or a vehicle seat.
+Sitting incorrectly or in chairs not adequately adjusted for an individual’s height can take a toll on the back and neck, causing pain.

 Treatments for Back & Neck Pain

-- Injections: Cortisone injections are also used to relieve back pain, especially where medications haven’t helped and if pain radiates down one leg.
+- Injections: Cortisone injections are also used to relieve back pain, especially where medications haven’t helped and if the pain radiates down one leg.

 - Physical Therapy: Using different therapies combined with special exercises, physical therapists can relieve pain and build strength.